Woman watching OTT platform

 Obtain requests for new services and service enhancements.

-Shareholders – as a public company we must provide transparent, easy-to-understand and balanced information to ensure support and confidence Meeting regulatory requirements and understanding shareholder sentiments on the business, its prospects and performance of management Regulatory news releases.
+Shareholders As a public company, we must provide transparent, easy-to-understand, and balanced information to ensure support and confidence.
+Meeting regulatory requirements and understanding shareholder sentiments on the business, its prospects, and performance of management.
+Regulatory news releases.

 Quarterly investor newsletters.